Military Tunnels in the White Cliffs of Dover

 What has been opened in the early 2000s are the WWII facilities — the Casemate and Annexe levels.

-Sensor data was collected, organized, and analyzed.
+Sensor data was collected, organized, and analyzed here.
 Definitely radar data, plus visual sightings of enemy ships and aircraft.
 Plus, probably, signal intercepts of German aircraft.
 Commands for intercept fighter missions and artillery fire were then issued from this complex.

 Some of the data would have come from the Chain Home radar network, including a site just about 1.5 kilometers to the north-east.
 See my other page for pictures of the Swingate Chain Home radar site.

-Below are some maps from the extremely useful U.K. Ordnance Survey site.
+Below are some Ordnance Survey maps.
 First, Dover's relative location along the coastline in Kent:

-Below at left: 1:50,000, and at right, 1:25,000 maps.
+Below are 1:50,000 and 1:25,000 maps.
 The castle is immediately north and overlooking the center of the harbor.
 If you arrive by train, see Priory Station in the 1:50,000 map.
 The Swingate Chain Home radar site is shown as three radio masts to the north-east of the castle.
 It's marked on the 1:25,000 map as "W T Sta" for "Wireless Telegraphy Station".
 "C G Sta", or "Coast Guard Station", is a relatively smaller facility near the edge of the cliffs.

 Dover Castle overlooks the city of Dover.
 You see it as you walk toward the center of Dover from the Priory Station rail station.
 Pass through the center of Dover and climb the hill to get to the castle.